How can I effectively share my lectures?

 - Record activity on your computer screen using Jing, Camtasia, or Snagit for Mac and Windows: TechSmith provides free trial downloads and short training

-Additionally, some instructors may choose to try holding synchronous or real-time class meetings online:
+Some instructors may try holding synchronous or real-time class meetings online:

-To learn more about distributing lectures and lecture materials, visit pages dedicated to:
+For more about distributing lectures and lecture materials, see:

-To learn more about managing discussion and interactions between students subsequent to lectures, visit pages dedicated to:
+For more about managing discussion and interactions between students subsequent to lectures, see: